John Bancroft Willans: Philanthropy

 He made significant donations to causes during his lifetime including £11,000 to the University College of Wales and £12,000 to the National Library of Wales.
 On his death he bequeathed £12,000 to the Unitarian Church.

 Photography

 Willans was an early and enthusiastic photographer.
 He was commissioned by the Powysland Club to record scenes throughout Powys.
 He also recorded the Dolforgan Estate and his extensive travels through Europe.
 He accompanied archeologist Professor Emyr Estyn Evans on research trips to France and Spain.

 In 2005, his collection of photographs was rediscovered and donated to the National Library of Wales at Aberystwyth.
 The collection was described by local historian David Pugh as "...important in documenting the history of mid Wales a century ago - these photographs have been a great find."

 Death

-He died on 12 April 1957, aged 76, at the Royal Salop Infirmary and was buried in the churchyard of St. Michael's Church in Kerry, Powys near to Dolforgan Hall.
+He died on 12 April 1957, aged 76, at the Royal Salop Infirmary in Shrewsbury and was buried in the churchyard of St. Michael's Church in Kerry, Powys near to Dolforgan Hall.